 - Add the oxtail and bones.
 You can use any bones you like: chicken, pork or beef, with or without meat.
-Because I used chicken and turkey bones with some skin on, the fat ended up being quite runny.
-You can still use it for cooking but I binned it.
+Because I used chicken and turkey bones with some skin on, the fat layer was quite runny.
+You can still use it for cooking or discard.

-- Add 8-10 cups of water or up to 2/3 of your pressure cooker, slow cooker or Dutch oven, vinegar or freshly squeezed lemon juice and bay leaves.
-Make sure you use the vinegar or lemon juice – this will help release more minerals into the broth.
+- Add 8-10 cups of water or up to about two thirds of your pressure cooker, slow cooker or Dutch oven, vinegar or freshly squeezed lemon juice and bay leaves.
+Make sure you use the vinegar or lemon juice.
+This will help release more minerals into the broth.

-- Add pink Himalayan salt (whole or powdered).
-While adding vinegar to bone broth helps release the gelatin and minerals from the bones, pink Himalayan rock salt adds extra minerals, including potassium!
+- Add salt, preferably pink Himalayan rock salt.
+Adding vinegar to bone broth helps release the gelatin and minerals from the bones, and pink Himalayan rock salt adds extra minerals, including potassium!

 Dutch oven or Slow cooker: Cover with a lid and cook for at least 6 hours (high setting) or up to 10 hours (low setting).
 To release even more gelatine and minerals, you can cook it up to 48 hours.
 To do that, you'll have to remove the oxtail using tongs and shred the meat off using a fork.
 Then, you can place the bones back to the pot and cook up to 48 hours.